 (This is a list of features that are currently on my todo-list - These are features that will be included, or which I want to include and need to investigate further.
 Please do not post any of the below as a feature request.
 Thanks.)

--Transfer attributes: UV's on the Propagate UVs -button (Clones UV set to all selected meshes)
+-Transfer attributes: UV's (On the Propagate UVs -button.
+Clones UV set to all selected meshes)

--Straighten/align shell edges
+-Harden all shell border edges

 Q: Does Nightshade UV Editor work for my version of Maya?